+We sell solar power products including virgin polysilicon, monocrystalline and multicrystalline solar wafers and PV cells and modules.
+We also enter into agreements to process silicon materials into silicon ingots and wafers, and to process PV cells into modules for customers.
 We recognize revenues when persuasive evidence of an arrangement exists, the products are delivered and title and risk of loss has passed to customers, the price to the buyer is fixed and determinable, and collectability is reasonably assured.
 Sales agreements typically contain customary product warranties but do not contain any post-shipment obligations nor any return or credit provisions.

 A majority of our contracts provide that products are shipped under free on board, or FOB, terms or cost, insurance and freight, or CIF, terms or delivered duty unpaid, or DDU terms.
 Under FOB, we fulfill our obligation when the goods have passed over the ship's rail at the named port of shipment.
 The customer bears all costs and risks of loss of or damage to the goods from that point.
 Under CIF, we must pay the costs, insurance and freight necessary to bring the goods to the named port of destination, and bear the risk of loss of or damage to the goods during transit.
 Under DDU, we are responsible for making a safe delivery of goods to a named destination, paying all transportation expenses but not the duty.
 We bear the risks and costs associated with supplying the good to the delivery location.
-We recognize revenue when the title of goods and risk of loss or damage is transferred to the customers based on the terms of the sales contracts if other criteria are met.
-We grant extended credit terms to customers with overall creditworthiness, as determined by our credit assessment.
-For customers to whom credit terms are extended, we assessed a number of factors to determine whether collection from them is reasonably assured, including past transaction history with them and their creditworthiness.
-For a limited number of sales transactions, we require cash payment before delivery of products, and record such receipts as advances from customers.
+We recognize revenue when the title of goods and risk of loss or damage is transferred to the customers based on the terms of the sales contracts, and if other recognition criteria are met.